arvados/arvados-vscode-cwl-training/README.md

    1. Click `Run Task…`
    1. Select `Register or update CWL workflow on Arvados Workbench`
 1. Go to your desktop
-   1. Using a text editor such as notepad, create a file "message.txt"
+   1. Right click on the desktop, select `New > Text Document`
+   1. Name the file `message.txt`
-   1. Enter a message like "Hello world" and save
+   1. Enter a message like "Hello earth" and save
 1. Workbench: Go to `+NEW` and select `New project`
    1. Enter a name for the project like "Lesson 2"
    1. You should arrive at the panel for the new project
 1. Arvados workbench: With `Lesson 2` project selected
    1. Click on +NEW and select `New collection`
-   1. Call the collection "my message"
+   1. For Collection Name enter "my message"
    1. Drag and drop `message.txt` into the browser
    1. Click `Create a collection`
    1. The file should be uploaded and then you will be on the collection page